bashoori/Predicting_Hotel_Cancellations/Milestone.md

 seems that the trends in customer preference for online booking are directly correlated with an increase in cancellations.
 This leads me to believe that the market is seeking the flexibility and freedoms that come from risk free booking with OTAs.

 There are however a number of areas to continue exploring and confirm through statistical analysis.
-How confident can I be in this conclusion?
+How confident can we be in this conclusion?
 The sample size for families is quite small, could their low rate of cancellation be due to the small sample size?
-How confident can I be in identifying lead time as a major factor in deciding cancellations?
+How confident can we be in identifying lead time as a major factor in deciding cancellations?

 ## Statistical Analysis

+### Analysis of Categorical Variables

-Exploratory analysis revealed a number of potential predicting factors to determine if a guest will cancel.
+Exploratory analysis revealed a number of significant factors in determining if a guest will cancel.
 We can see that guests are more likely to cancel if they are from an OTA or book with a larger lead time, and guests with babies are far less likely to cancel.
 We want to now consider what other variables may contribute to cancellations, such